 The title of an article should be clear, concise and comprehensible to all readers with the purpose of quickly identifying the focus of the reported work.
 It should be brief and contain the most important keywords to optimize electronic retrieval.
 The use of capitals should be restricted to the first word and proper nouns.
 As far as possible abbreviations should be avoided.

-For all authors who have made substantial contributions to the work, first name, middle initial(s) and last (family) name must be provided.
+For all persons who fulfill all requirements of authorship, their first name, middle initial(s) and last (family) name must be provided.
+More details regarding authorship requirements and author responsibilities can be found on our Editorial Policy and Workflow webpage in the section "6.
+Roles and Responsibilities of the Authors, Referees and Editors".
 Below this information the institutional address should be written in a separate line in the following format: department, organization, street/P.O. box, city/town and zip code/postal code, country.
 If several affiliations need to be mentioned, consecutive Arabic numerals should precede the address and these numerals must also be placed as superscript after the respective author's name.
 At least one author must be designated with an asterisk as the person to whom correspondence should be addressed.
 The full name and the email address of the corresponding author(s) separated by a hyphen should be given in a new paragraph following the affiliation.
 Finally, the meaning of the asterisk must be explained.
 We also highly encourage all authors to link their ORCID record to their manuscript.
 During the submission process, the submitting author will now be asked to link their existing ORCID record to their manuscript, or create an ORCID record, if they do not already have one.
 All co-authors will also be provided a link where they too can amend this information.
 It is not necessary to include the ORCID iD directly in the manuscript, only in the online submission system.

 The abstract should summarize the context and purpose of the study, the main findings and provide a brief summary and potential implications.
 Abbreviations should be used sparingly in the abstract.
 Citations and references should not be given in abstracts.
 Only standard characters and those that can be included using the font type "symbol" are allowed.